usethesource/rascal/src/org/rascalmpl/courses/RunTimeErrors/RuntimeExceptions/InvalidUseOfLocation/InvalidUseOfLocation.md

+---
-# Invalid Use Of Location
+title: Invalid Use Of Location
+---

 .Synopsis
 Invalid use of a source location at runtime.